cszach/linux-cli-guide/guide/chapter00.md

 > **Note**: Take a glance at the Table of Content and skip anything you've previously learned about.

+:alarm_clock: This chapter takes approximately 40 to 45 minutes to complete.

 Table of Content
 ----------------